BitPangea/bitpangea/thefoundation/README.md

 - what remains true;
 - how stewardship should be approached;
 - what wisdom should be remembered;
-- what historical materials should endure.
+- what historical materials should endure;
+- which truths and constitutional constraints must remain stable as the World is intentionally designed.

 > The Foundation is the constitutional library of the World.